javadoug/swizzle-params/README.md

 ## Swizzling source code files?
 Don't.
 By convention, don't swizzle source code files.

-If you must swizzle source code files, the parameter values must be declared in strict JSON format and Strings, e.g. "param": "value", note the double quotes.
+If you must swizzle source code files, the parameter values must be declared in strict JSON format as Strings, e.g. "param": "value", note the double quotes.

-If you find the need to swizzle non-JSON files, say an HTML or CSS file, you should use a template file and transform the template at build/deploy time.
+If you find the need to swizzle non-JSON files, say an HTML or CSS file, transform a template file at build/deploy time.